Â

 Best for: Maximum bioavailability and gentle digestion

 Our liposomal vitamin C delivers 1500mg of highly absorbable vitamin C using advanced phospholipid technology.
-This formulation enhances cellular uptake while minimizing digestive discomfort, making it ideal for individuals requiring higher doses for optimal skin support.
+This formulation is designed for better absorption while minimizing digestive discomfort, making it ideal for individuals requiring higher doses for optimal skin support.
 The liposomal delivery system protects vitamin C through digestion and increases blood levels significantly compared to standard forms.

 Supplements Studio Whole Food Vitamin C - Complete Antioxidant Support